mpirmpilis/refutationsatsolver/README.md

    The only thing that has to be configured is an application server (e.g. Tomcat) which is specifically designed to run Servlets and JAVA Server Pages that are based on web-applications.
 The project’s version was Tomcat v10.0 Server.
 After successfully configuring the Tomcat server and deploy the application, open index.html and type a problem.
-The solution will be displayed in the same page.
+The solution will be displayed in the same html page.